Castor Presents Startling New Defense of Trump

 Enjoy PD Scullin’s debut novel “SAWDUST: Love is wilder than a circus,” a humorous romp across America with a circus in the early ’80s.
 You’re a click away from a helluva fun ride.
 Buckle up and go.

-2 responses to “Castor Presents Startling New Defense of Trump”
+2 thoughts on “Castor Presents Startling New Defense of Trump”